 Neither should teachers.
 It says something that we care more about getting it right for gymnasts than for teachers.
 It says something that school districts will never allow its teachers to see how subjective their administrators’ observations truly are.
 It says something that American teachers’ jobs are in the hands of one judge, who bases his or her evaluation on one-tenth of one percent of a teachers’ working hours.

-Better hope it’s not the Russian.**
+Better hope you don’t get the Russian.**

 * I simplified Olympic gymnastics’ scoring for ease of reading.